 A motionpoem is a short film adaptation of a contemporary poem.

-Co-founded by a filmmaker and a poet in 2008, Motionpoems Inc is an ambitious nonprofit production company in Minneapolis whose mission is to broaden the audience for poetry.
+Co-founded by poet Todd Boss and filmmaker Angella Kassube in 2008, Motionpoems Inc is an ambitious nonprofit production company in Minneapolis that makes more than a dozen motionpoems a year.

 Our films (all in glorious hi-def) screen at festivals, cinemas, libraries, museums, bookstores, and schools.
-Our new public art program brings multimedia poetry experiences to the street.
+And our new public art program brings multimedia poetry experiences to the street.

 We do it because we love it.

-OCT 10, 2014: The unveiling of "Arrivals and Departures," our colossal poetry film installation at Union Depot in Saint Paul, Minnesota.
+OCT 2016 (TBA): Year 2 of "Arrivals and Departures," our colossal poetry film installation at Union Depot in Saint Paul.
 Click "Public Art" above for details.

 Subscribers get supplemental content with each monthly release: interviews with the poets and filmmakers, outtakes, news, and special offers.